Foods that are yellow are completely listed in this article. Before we start, let’s examine what yellow foods offer.

 2. Banana

-Bananas are precisely what the doctor prescribed to keep your body in top health, so forget the adage “an apple a day.”
+Bananas are precisely what the doctor prescribed to keep your body healthy, so forget the adage “an apple a day.”
 This beloved family fruit may give you your recommended daily intake of vitamins and minerals.

 It comes from a tropical flowering plant in the Musaceae family.
 Bananas include magnesium, vitamin C, and B6 and are loaded with potassium, antioxidants, and pectin.